-A. The Discharger shall maintain compliance with the following effluent limitations for the discharge of treated wastewater to the percolation ponds, with compliance measured at Monitoring Location EFF-002 as described in the Monitoring and Reporting Program.
+A. The Discharger shall maintain compliance with the following effluent limitations for the discharge of treated wastewater to the leach field, with compliance measured at Monitoring Location EFF-001 as described in the Monitoring and Reporting Program.

 Table 4.
 Effluent Limitations